 Even if we rent a car, we can’t completely avoid using Disney Transportation because one must park at the Ticket and Transportation Center and either monorail or boat to the Magic Kingdom.
 I would suggest choosing the boat option and remaining in the outdoor portion for the ride.

 Similarly, if we choose to stay at Wilderness Lodge, Fort Wilderness, the Polynesian or the Grand Floridian, I would opt for boat transportation over monorail or bus options simply to avoid being inside with large groups of guests.

 One suggestion that caught my eye on NPR’s list of summer activities and their respective risks was eating in your room.
-Most of Disney’s deluxe resorts offer room service, so consider ordering in rather than eating in the dining room!
+Most of Disney’s deluxe resorts normally offer room service, but as of this December 2020 update, only Yacht Club is offering it.

 By eating in my own room, I minimize prolonged exposure to other unmasked guests.